QuTech-Delft/netqasm-paper-data/README.md

 make install
 ```

-Make sure you have two environment variables set with your NetSquid username and password:
+Make sure you have two environment variables set with your NetSquid username and password.
+These are needed for the installation of squidasm.
 ```
 export NETSQUIDPYPI_USER=<username>
 export NETSQUIDPYPI_PWD=password